CodersCampCrew/Cookbook/CONTRIBUTION.md

 - Anything other than `camelCase` for normal javascript files, style files, images and javascript variables (const, let).
 - Anything other than `kebab-case` for naming in style files.
 - Not using `PropTypes` when component have props.
+- Using irrevelant names for variables and classes.